hankhsu1996/json-rpc-2.0/README.md

 ## 🛠️ Developer Guide

-To build and test the project, follow these steps.
+Follow these steps to build, test, and set up your development environment.
 Bazel is the preferred method.

 ### Option 1: Using Bazel (Preferred)

 **Step 1: Build the Project**

-Simply run:

 ```bash
 bazel build //...
 ```

 **Step 2: Run Tests**

-To run all tests:

 ```bash
 bazel test //...